arnilsen/PiLapse/README.md

                         Important: include the / after the directory name!
   -l , --light_intensity
-                        light intensity (int) value must be between 30 and 255, the larger the numeber the brighter the light -p , --time_period    Duration of light period, within a 24 hour cycle.
+                        light intensity (int) value must be between 30 and 255, the larger the number the brighter the light -p , --time_period    Duration of light period, within a 24 hour cycle.
                         Always starts with the light period.
 Must be specified in hours.